Electronic publishing: Electronic publishing

-The first digitization projects were transferring physical content into digital content.
-Electronic publishing is aiming to integrate the whole process of editing and publishing (production, layout, publication) in the digital world.
+The first digitization projects involved transferring physical content into digital content.
+Electronic publishing aims to integrate the whole process of editing and publishing (production, layout, publication) in the digital world.

-Alain Mille, in the book Pratiques de l'édition numérique (edited by Michael E. Sinatra and Marcello Vitali-Rosati), says that the beginnings of Internet and the Web are the very core of electronic publishing, since they pretty much determined the biggest changes in the production and diffusion patterns.
-Internet has a direct effect on the publishing questions, letting creators and users go further in the traditional process (writer-editor-publishing house).
+Alain Mille, in the book Pratiques de l'édition numérique (edited by Michael E. Sinatra and Marcello Vitali-Rosati), says that the beginnings of the Internet and the Web are at the very core of electronic publishing, since they essentially determined the largest changes in patterns of production and dissemination: "The Internet also has a direct impact on publishing, allowing creators and users to move beyond the traditional production process (author–editor–publisher)."

-The traditional publishing, and especially the creation part, were first revolutionized by new desktop publishing softwares appearing in the 1980s, and by the text databases created for the encyclopedias and directories.
-At the same time the multimedia was developing quickly, combining book, audiovisual and computer science characteristics.
-CDs and DVDs appear, permitting the visualization of these dictionaries and encyclopedias on computers.
+Traditional publishing, and especially the creation aspect, was first revolutionized by new desktop publishing software in the 1980s, and by the text databases created for encyclopedias and directories.
+At the same time, multimedia was developing quickly, combining the characteristics of books, audiovisual media and computer science.
+CDs and DVDs appeared, permitting the visualization of these dictionaries and encyclopedias on computers.

-The arrival and democratization of Internet is slowly giving small publishing houses the opportunity to publish their books directly online.
-Some websites, like Amazon, let their users buy eBooks; Internet users can also find many educative platforms (free or not), encyclopedic websites like Wikipedia, and even digital magazines platforms.
-The eBook then becomes more and more accessible through many different supports, like the e-reader and even smartphones.
-The digital book had, and still has, an important impact on publishing houses and their economical models; it is still a moving domain, and they yet have to master the new ways of publishing in a digital era.
+The arrival and democratization of the Internet has slowly given small publishing houses the opportunity to publish their books directly online.
+Some websites, like Amazon, let their users buy eBooks; Internet users can also find many educational platforms (both free and paid), encyclopedic websites like Wikipedia, as well as digital magazine platforms. eBooks then become more accessible through many different devices, like the e-reader and smartphones.
+The digital book had, and still has, an important impact on publishing houses and their economic models; it is still in flux, and has yet to master new ways of publishing in a digital era.

-Online edition
+Participatory Web

-Based on new communications practices of the web 2.0 and the new architecture of participation, online edition opens the door to a collaboration of a community to elaborate and improve contents on Internet, while also enriching reading through collective reading practices.
-The web 2.0 not only links documents together, as did the web 1.0, it also links people together through social media: that's why it's called the Participative (or participatory) Web.
+Based on new forms of communication in Web 2.0, the Internet opens the door to community collaboration in order to elaborate and improve Internet content while also enriching reading through collective reading practices.
+Web 2.0 not only links documents together, as did Web 1.0; it also links people together through social media, hence the term participative (or participatory) Web.

-Many tools were put in place to foster sharing and creative collective contents.
-One of the many is the Wikipedia encyclopedia, since it is edited, corrected and enhanced by millions of contributors.
+Many tools have been put in place to foster the sharing and creation of collective content.
+One of many is Wikipedia, since it is edited, corrected and enhanced by millions of contributors.
 OpenStreetMap is also based on the same principle.
-Blogs and comment systems are also now renown as online edition and publishing, since it is possible through new interactions between the author and its readers, and can be an important method for inspiration but also for visibility.
+Blogs and comment systems are also part of such community participation, as they facilitate interactions between an author and their readers, and can be an important source of inspiration and also visibility.